 This profile configures a LoginModule that authenticates the username and password against an Active Directory server.
-If the properties security.auth.ad.server.serviceUser and security.auth.ad.server.
+If the properties security.auth.ad.server.serviceUser and security.auth.ad.server.servicePassword are set then those credentials will be used to autheticate with the AD server and only the username will be validated to exist in AD; loading the user's groups load (when configured) if the user is present.

 Property Re- Example Value Description quire þ secu- Yes ldap://example.
-The URI to the AD server rity.auth.ad.server. uri com/ secu- Yes test.example.com The AD domain of the users to authenticate rity.auth.ad.server. domain secu- No (&(objectClass=use: Specifiescothet Nafilter (1 to)) use to find AD rity.auth.ad.server.searchFilter ilter entries for the login user; default: (&(objectClass=user)(userPrincipalName={0 secu- No admin A service account used to authenticate with AD rather than rity.auth.ad.server.serviceUser User the user logging in (typically used with auth-spnego) secu- No A service account password used to authenticate with AD rity.auth.ad.server.servicePassword Password rather than that of the user logging in (typically used with auth-spnego) secu- No true Activates user group loading; default: false rity.auth.ad.user.enableGroups
+The URI to the AD server rity.auth.ad.server. uri com/ secu- Yes test.example.com The AD domain of the users to authenticate rity.auth.ad.server. domain secu- No (&(objectClass=use: Specifies cothet Nafilte={1 to)) use to find AD rity.auth.ad.server.searchFilter ilter entries for the login user; default: (&(objectClass=user)(userPrincipalName={ 0}) secu- No admin A service account used to authenticate with AD rather than rity.auth.ad.server.serviceUser User the user logging in (typically used with auth-spnego) secu- No A service account password used to authenticate with AD rity.auth.ad.server.servicePassword Password rather than that of the user logging in (typically used with auth-spnego) secu- No true Activates user group loading; default: false rity.auth.ad.user.enableGroups oups